 Mia, our 6th grade trail guide, has an intellectual disability and has a passion for taking photos, and a huge heart for people and all living creatures.
 One of Mia's neighbors recently asked her if she would be interested in taking his dog outside for some exercise every day after school, and he offered to pay her \$10 a day.
 Mia loved the idea but right after school she was used to working on her homework assignments.
 Mia and her dad decided to create an afternoon and evening schedule to make sure she would have enough time to complete her homework assignments and take care of the neighbor's dog.
 Mia enjoys the respect she has earned for the work she does and with the extra money she is earning she has set a goal of buying a new camera.
 Through this experience Mia has tapped into multiple self-determination skills, including: decision-making, problem-solving, goal-setting and self-efficacy.

 Self-determination skills assist the student to participate to the greatest extent possible in IEP meetings and in other settings.
 Please see the chart below for a description of the elements of self-determination.

-Elements of Self-Determination

-Choice Making The skill of selecting a path forward between two known options Decision Making The skill of selecting a path forward based on various solutions that have each been thoughtfully considered Problem Solving The skill of finding solutions to difficult or complex issues Goal Setting & Attainment The ability to develop a goal, plan for implementation and measure success Gs Self-Regulation The ability to monitor and control one's own behaviors, actions and skills in various situations Re Self-Advocacy The skills necessary to speak up for and/or defend a cause or person Internal Locus of Control The belief that one has control over outcomes that are important to one's life Self-Efficacy Belief in one's ability to succeed in specific situations or accomplish specific tasks Self-Awareness The basic understanding of one's own strengths, needs and abilities Aw
+Elements of Self-Determination Choice Making Decision Making Problem Solving The skill of selecting a The skill of finding The skill of selecting a path forward between two path forward based on solutions to difficult or various solutions that known options complex issues have each been thoughtfully considered m Goal Setting & Self-Advocacy Self-Regulation Attainment The ability to develop a The ability to monitor and The skills necessary to goal, plan for control one's own speak up for and/or behaviors, actions and implementation and defend a cause or person skills in various situations measure success S 0 Internal Locus of Self-Efficacy Self-Awareness Control The belief that one has The basic understanding Belief in one's ability to control over outcomes of one's own strengths, succeed in specific that are important to needs and abilities situations or accomplish one's life specific tasks C